babel-utils/babel-plugin-tester/README.md

   // Tests as an array
   tests: [
-    // Should be unchanged by the plugin (because `snapshot: false`).
+    // Should be unchanged by the plugin (because snapshot == false).
 Test title
-    // will be: `1. identifier reverse`
+    // will be: "1. identifier reverse"
     '"hello";',
     {
-      // Test title will be: `2. identifier reverse`
+      // Test title will be: "2. identifier reverse"
       code: 'var hello = "hi";',
       output: 'var olleh = "hi";',
     },
     {
-      // Test title will be: `3. unchanged code`
+      // Test title will be: "3. unchanged code"
       title: 'unchanged code',
-      // Because this is an absolute path, the `fixtures` above will not be.
+      // Because this is an absolute path, the filepath option above will not
-      // Used to resolve this path
+      // be used to resolve this path
       fixture: path.join(__dirname, 'some-path', 'unchanged.js'),
       // No output, outputFixture, or snapshot, so the assertion will be that
       // the plugin does not change this code
     },
     {
       // Because these are not absolute paths, they will be joined with the
-      // `fixtures` path provided above
+      // directory of the filepath option provided above
       fixture: '__fixtures__/changed.js',
       // Because outputFixture is provided, the assertion will be that the
-      // plugin will change the contents of `changed.js` to the contents of
+      // plugin will change the contents of "changed.js" to the contents of
-      // `changed-output.js`
+      // "changed-output.js"
       outputFixture: '__fixtures__/changed-output.js',
     },
     {